matiasfha/draft-articles/knowing-the-intl-object.md

 const futureMonth = formatter.format(1, 'month') // in 1 month
 ```

 When would you use something like this?.
-Imagin a list of articles, each article have a publication date, but you don't want to show just that, you want to show how much relative time is between the publication date and today (the day the user is reading the list).
+Imagine a list of articles, each article have a publication date, but you don't want to show just that, you want to show how much relative time is between the publication date and today (the day the user is reading the list).

 To accomplish this you'll need to do a little math to get the difference between the two dates and use that result as a relative time value.